-The procurement official should be experienced with the proposed type and size of contract.
+The contract manager should be experienced with the proposed type and size of contract.

-Certified purchasers will be familiar with this Handbook, even though the purchaser may not be the designated procurement official.
+Certified purchasers will be familiar with this Handbook, even though the purchaser may not be the designated contract manager.
 Purchasing personnel will review all procurements above the competitive threshold to ensure that Applicable Laws and University Rules relating to procurement processes are followed and that the procurement method is appropriate.

-The HUB office will review contracts that may exceed \$100,000 in value to ensure compliance with HUB laws and regulations.
+The HUB office will review contracts with expected values of \$100,000 or more, to ensure compliance with HUB laws and regulations.

-The departmental staff will provide input as to the technical requirements and serve as the subject matter experts for the procurement.
-Often, departmental staff may be tasked with primary contract administration and any reporting or other necessary actions following contract formation.
+The program staff will provide input as to the technical requirements and serve as the subject matter experts for the procurement.
+Often, program staff may be tasked with primary contract administration and any reporting or other necessary actions following contract formation.